palcu/cdl-python-lab/README.md

 [Slides](https://docs.google.com/presentation/d/10lZyWTD_LPKHhQbQFfUnoe2Ng45K89wTlyFxXJkQuMU/pub?start=false&loop=false&delayms=60000) that help me not forget what to show to the students.

+[LighTable](http://lighttable.com/) is the recommended IDE for the course.

 # Plan

 The course takes two hours.
 The plan is: